For a broader and more detailed explanation of the process of voting by mail (including faxed and emailed ballots), visit Voting Basics.

 PLEASE BE AWARE

-that requests for vote-by-mail ballots expire at the end of every general election.
+Requests for vote-by-mail ballots expire at the end of every even-numbered year.
+In other words, requests expire at the end of the year after every federal general election.
 Once any general election has passed, you must request vote-by-mail ballots again to have vote-by-mail ballots sent to you for future elections.

 DEADLINES AND THINGS TO CONSIDER